qyqyq/GGM_replications/README.md

+# Statistics basics,
-# Statistics basics, and replications of methods for Gaussian Graphical Model (GGM) in R
+# replications of methods for Gaussian Graphical Model (GGM) in R